Prisoner

 April 16, 2007

-The politics of life and death An inmate's fate often hinges on luck of the draw
+An inmate’s fate often hinges on luck of the draw

 By Dan Horn, The Cincinnati Enquirer